 Our adapted Waldorf curriculum presents traditional scholastic subjects, both academically and experientially, stimulating young minds and nurturing healthy emotional development.
 And, as in every other Waldorf school, our curriculum allows children to work with their hands every day, encouraging practical, social, and artistic growth.

-Our wide range of educational programming is sequential, based on the chronological age of students, and is designed to enhance and maximize every child’s potential.
+Our wide range of educational programming is designed to enhance and maximize every child’s potential.
 In addition to age-appropriate class assignments, small group and individualized instruction addresses each child’s needs and abilities.

 What is Waldorf education?